tkonopka/crossmap/docs/configurations.rst

 Description:

+- ``data`` [dictionary with key:file path pairs] - dictionary with file paths to auxiliary yaml files with documents.
+These documents are scanned and parsed just like the documents in the `data` group, but are not entered into the database.
 - ``map`` [file path] - path to a file with a tab-separated table of features and weights.
 When specified, the features listed in the file are used as-is.
 This settings overrides de-novo feature discovery and overrides other settings in this group.
-Defaults to None/null, which indicates that features should be extracted and weighted using the datasets in the `data` group.
+Defaults to None/null, which indicates that features should be extracted and weighted using the datasets in the `data` group and in the `data` dictionary under `features`.
 - ``max_number`` [integer] - total number of features is estimated from the contents of the data files.
 The number of features, however, is capped at this threshold.
 Defaults to 0, interpreted as an unlimited number of features.